Bjodol/react-redux-course/modules/4-react-router.md

 </details>

-### 6. Identify potential new reusable components and restructures.
+### 6. (Optional) Identify potential new reusable components and restructures.

-Together with the students identify structures in the code that are now used multiple places - suggest moving these into their own components.
+Identify structures in the code that are now used multiple places - suggest moving these into their own components.

 - The `ArticleMeta`-div is needed now in both `ArticlePreview` and `Article` - create an article meta component to make it reusable.
 - The `TagList`-ul is also needed in both, this could also be moved to its own cmponent.